cormalenv/Field-Manager-Privacy-Policy-and-Support/ReadMe.md

+SUPPORT

+- If you have any questions regarding support please contact us via email at info@npws.app.

 PRIVACY POLICY

 This privacy policy governs your use of the software application  Field Manager (“Application”) for mobile devices that was created by Cormal Environmental.
 The Application is a field data collection app for the management of pests and weeds.